isblab/micos/inputs/preprocessing/crosslinks_biochemical/README.md

 2. Map the micos crosslinks from human to yeast and vice versa.

-3. Save the crosslinks mapped to human and studied in human in  `../../data/crosslinks/human` to be used in modeling.
+3. Save the crosslinks mapped and studied in human in  `../../data/crosslinks/human` to be used for modeling.

-For step 2 and 3, run the script:
+Run the following script to map the biochemical and crosslink data:

 ```
 master_script.sh